drcscodes/drcs.codes/res/ai/slides/local-search.md

 ```

 - Most real-world environments partially observable.
 Belief state maintenance is core task.
 - Also known as **monitoring**, **filtering**, and **state estimation**.

+$$
+b' = Update(Predict(b,a),o).
+$$

 Equation above is called a recursive state estimator because it computes the new belief state from the previous one rather than by examining the entire percept sequence.
-To avoid "falling behind," the computation has to happen as fast as percepts are coming in.

 ## Robot Localization